pcraster/pcraster/documentation/pcraster_aguila/Building.rst

 Make sure these projects are configured and built.

-Make sure the folowing 3rd party libraries and tools are installed (see DevEnv's `configuration/Versions.sh` for verion information):
+Make sure the following 3rd party libraries and tools are installed (see DevEnv's `configuration/Versions.sh` for version information):

 * Boost
 * Gdal